davidetaibi/sonarqube-anti-patterns-code-smells/README.md

 **LongMethod:** A class that has (at least) a method that is very long, in term of LOCs.

-* Dedicated widget
-**  In the current version, a custom widget must be manually created (Custom Widget - Add Widget)
-* Increase analysis performances
-* Standalone implementation (whithout the ptidej-5 libraries)
-* Empirical study to test the code smells effectiveness

 **LongParameterList:** A class that has (at least) one method with a too long list of parameters in comparison to the average number of parameters per methods in the system.

 **ManyFieldAttributesButNotComplex:** A class that declares many attributes but which is not complex and, hence, more likely to be some kind of data class holding values without providing behaviour.